At the Stage Door

-At the Stage Door, also known by its working title Women of Conquest, is a 1921 silent American romantic drama film directed by Christy Cabanne.
+At the Stage Door, also known by its working title Women of Conquest, is a lost 1921 American silent romantic drama film directed by Christy Cabanne.
 It stars Billie Dove, Huntley Gordon, and Miriam Battista, and was released on December 11, 1921.
 The film gives a glimpse into the behind-the-scenes reality of life in the New York theater, as seen by a small town girl trying to make it in the big city.
 The picture received mixed reviews.
 This was Dove's first time on film, having moved over from the Ziegfeld Follies.

 Plot

 Mary Matthews is the elder sister of Helen, who is the favorite of their widowed mother.
 Growing up, she continually has to accede to Helen's wants and preferences.
 However, when the selfish Helen steals Mary's fiancé, Mary leaves home to try and make a life in New York City.
 She gets a part as a chorus girl in a Broadway production, but refuses to give in to the wanton lifestyle so prevalent among the other dancers.
 One night she is being pursued by the stage manager to join the gang in going out to one of their parties, but she keeps refusing.
 The stage manager becomes more and more aggressive, until he is on the verge of forcing her to accompany him.
 Mary is saved by the intervention of Philip Pierce, the heir of a socially prominent family, who punches out the stage manager.

 The two become friends, and there is a growing attraction.
 However, at the insistence of his friends, who feel that "all chorus girls are alike", Philip makes a dishonorable proposition to her.
 Afterwards he realizes his mistake and apologizes, and the two reignite their mutual attraction.
 He eventually proposes to her, and tells her that the following evening he will meet her and present her with an engagement ring.

 However, he fails to show up at the rendezvous, and in the papers the next morning there is an announcement of his engagement to a wealthy socialite.
 Mary is crushed.
 That night, despondent over being let down once again, she is on the verge of giving in and accompanying "the gang" on one of their licentious evenings out.
 Philip arrives just in time to prevent her from making a mistake.
 He explains that he missed the rendezvous because he indeed went to see his fiancée, who had arrived home unexpectedly from Europe.
 But he went to see her to break off their engagement, so that he could marry Mary.
 Unfortunately, Philip's mother jumped the gun on the wedding announcement.
 The two are reconciled and are married.